asyncjs/async-website/_posts/2016-02-18-twofer-local-to-live-plus-generators.md

 ---
 number: 138
-title: Twofer - From Local to Live (plus untitled talk by Yann Eves)
+title: Twofer - From Local to Live - Generate yo' Generators
 summary: "A JavaScript Meetup for Brighton & Hove"
 date: 2016-02-18T19:15+00:00
 lanyrd: